This Creamy Vegan Pumpkin Chestnut Pasta is cosy, comforting and warming and topped with the most delicious crispy breadcrumbs.

 If you're gluten-free, you could use gluten-free bread to make the breadcrumbs, or substitute with roasted pumpkin seeds or toasted flaked almonds - I think either would serve well to add a contrastingly crunchy texture.
 Almond bacon would also work well!

 What I love most about this dish is that it's just as creamy, comforting and satisfying as a regular carbonara for example, but you don't feel queasy after eating it.
 It's also vegan and gluten-free, so can be enjoyed by many more people.

 It comes together fairly quickly - you can skip out the breadcrumbs if you're really pressed for time.
 You can either use canned pumpkin purée or roast/boil a whole pumpkin when you have time, purée it all, divide it up into smaller portions and freeze it, which is what I like to do.

 Then when you really quickly want to whip yourself up a creamy pumpkin pasta sauce, all you need to do is open your freezer.
-Frozen pumpkin purée is useful not only for pasta dishes like this, but you can also use it for soups, risottos, or granola bites.
+Frozen pumpkin purée is useful not only for pasta dishes like this, but you can also use it for soups or risottos.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!
 Please give it a rating, leave a comment, or tag a photo #rhiansrecipes on Instagram!
 Thank you.

 - 200 g (7oz) pasta (ensure gluten-free if necessary)

 - 2 slices stale bread (gluten-free if necessary)